One billion hours.

-Embedding your content on other platforms (a blog, Facebook, Google+, etc.) is another great way to increase your views.
+Embedding your content on other platforms (a blog, other social platforms, etc.) is another great way to develop YouTube as an ecommerce tool.

 Some strategies you can use to do this:

-- If your content is newsworthy, contact blogs and news outlets such as HuffingtonPost, Buzzfeed, etc. to share your video.
+- If your content is newsworthy, contact industry blogs and news outlets and ask them to share your video.

 - Share your YouTube channel link on product invoices and packaging.